 Katina Rogers is Director of Programs and Administration at HASTAC and The Futures Initiative at The Graduate Center, CUNY.
 The Futures Initiative advances equity and innovation in higher education through student-centered teaching and learning, and promotes reinvestment in higher education as a public good.
 Rogers's research focuses on higher education reform, including scholarly communication practices, professionalization and career development, public scholarship, and advocacy for fair labor policies.
 Her forthcoming book, Putting the Humanities Ph.D. to Work: Theory, Practice, and Models for Thriving Beyond the Classroom, is in contract with Duke University Press.
 Rogers holds a PhD in Comparative Literature from the University of Colorado, Boulder.

-Liz Grumbach is the Director of Digital Content and Special Programs for HASTAC @ ASU.
+Liz Grumbach is the Director of Humanities Engagement and Technical Operations for HASTAC at ASU.
 She is also the Project Manager for the Nexus Digital Research Co-op in the Institute for Humanities Research at Arizona State University.
 Her current research focuses on ethical practices and critical methods for producing and sharing data, especially linked open data, and exploring emerging technologies that allow the public to engage with cultural data in new ways.

 Kalle Westerling is Director of HASTAC Scholars and a Futures Initiative Graduate Fellow at the Graduate Center, CUNY.
 He is a Ph.D.
 Candidate in Theatre and Performance and is completing his dissertation on the history and aesthetics of male-identified bodies in 20th-century burlesque and 21st-century boylesque, “The Roots and Routes of Boylesque: Queering Male Striptease and Burlesque in New York City from 1930s Golden Age Burlesque to the New York Boylesque Festival in the 2010s.”